sneu14/ESP32_snapclient_hardware/README.md

 ## DACs
 ### PCM5102A
-The PCM5102A is available on small PCBs (brnaded as GY PCM5102A) with a 3,5mm jack for connecting an Amplifier.
+The PCM5102A is available on small PCBs (branded as GY PCM5102A) with a 3,5mm jack for connecting an Amplifier.
 For the connection to the ESP32 the pins BCK, DIN and LCK are necessary.
 XSMT/3 can optionally be used if Hardware Mute/Unmute is used.
 You can find some Solderpads on the PCB which should not be left floating for stable operation.
 This can also be realized by using a pin header and jumpers on the coresponding row of solderpads on the board.